What To Do When an Insurance Company Denies Your Claim in Maryland

 A denied insurance claim is not always the end of the fight.
 In Maryland, an insurer may deny coverage outright, delay investigation, demand repeated documentation, undervalue the loss, dispute causation, or issue a partial payment that functions like a denial.

-Main risk: the insurance company may frame the claim before the policyholder has corrected the record.
+Main risk: the insurer may frame the claim before the policyholder has corrected the record.

 Insurer tactic: delay, denial, underpayment, exclusion language, “insufficient proof,” recorded statements, preferred-vendor reports, depreciation, causation disputes, or soft denial through low valuation.